 No, he didn't.

-But you know, you you are you're something that I I've always had a hard time with is I tell the truth, but I'm not politically correct.
+But, you know, you are something that I've always had a hard time with is I tell the truth, but I'm not politically correct.

-You're because you're an attorney, I mean you're trained to be this way.
+Because you're an attorney, I mean, you're trained to be this way.

 And you do a very good job of that.

-So I want to ask you real quick, uh and then we'll we're gonna talk about uh Michael Cohen a little bit.
+So I want to ask you real quick, and then we're going to talk about Michael Cohen a little bit.

-But um with this Eddie Gallagher case, now this is the this is the Jag Corps in the military, right?
+But with this Eddie Gallagher case, now this is the JAGCOR in the military, right?

-So they're gonna they're bound by the UCMJ, the uniform co Uniform Code of Military Justice.
+So they're bound by the UCMJ, the Uniform Code of Military Justice.

 It's a little bit different than the civilian world.

-However, when we look at uh the language and the way that these cases, I've I've studied a lot of these uh JAG cases, and what they're notorious for is going in and developing an image of the person, not based on the evidence, but based on something uh that uh a picture that they can present to the juries or to the public to kind of defame these people before they come in.
+However, when we look at the language and the way that these cases, I've studied a lot of these JAG cases, and what they're notorious for is going in and developing an image of the person, not based on the evidence, but based on something that a picture that they can present to the juries or to the public to kind of defame these people before they come in.

-And uh and so I've seen this over and over and over where they say this person is dead guilty, they've done this, they've done this, and then when you look at the outcome of the case, and after they cut away all that nonsense, you realize the person didn't do it or they did very little of what they've been accused of.
+And then when you look at the outcome of the case and after they cut away all that nonsense, you realize the person didn't do it or they did very little of what they've been accused of.

 Now, I can't help but think that attorneys in the civilian world that did that and ignored the fact that something that they're presenting is not true would be disbarred.

-Well, it's uh it's a violation of uh the code of professional responsibility that lawyers are supposed to abide by.
+Well, it's a violation of the code of professional responsibility that lawyers are supposed to abide by.

-They're holding the press conference and they're uh telling stories about the defendant to make them look bad in the public eye.
+And prosecutors in particular, they're holding the press conference and they're telling stories about the defendant to make him look bad in the public eye.

 So I think you see it in civilian life as well.

-Now it's quite possible it's not as bad as it is in military life, but uh it's an unfortunate thing.
+Now, it's quite possible it's not as bad as it is in military life, but it's an unfortunate thing.

-Do you just did social media bring this about, or is it TV really that that has and and just the lack of ethics that have come across the world really through all this stuff?
+Did social media bring this about or is it TV really that has and just the lack of ethics that have come across the world really through all this stuff?

 But then prosecutors started taking advantage of television.

-I mean, you know, you'd be a prosecutor in a local case, and then you're gonna be running for governor, you know, in six months if you get a lot of press.
+I mean, you know, you'd be a prosecutor in a local case and then you're going to be running for governor, you know, in six months if you get a lot of press.

 And when a defense attorney then was confronted with a situation where the prosecutor had said horrible things about his client just before jury selection, the defense attorney, if he was doing his job, he'd go out and give an interview saying nice things about his client.

-And both of them were really violating the rule.
+And both of them were really violating the rules.

-So now you rarely see uh I can't remember in the last ten years seeing a case where a lawyer was actually prosecuted for publicly talking about a case.
+So now you rarely see, I can't remember in the last 10 years seeing a case where a lawyer was actually prosecuted for publicly talking about a case.

 Well, that never transpired.